galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-database-generation/tutorial.md

 # Download Protein Sequences using taxon names
 First, we want to generate a large comprehensive protein sequence database using the UniProt XML Downloader to extract sequences for species of interest.
 To do so, you will need a tabular file that contains a list of species.

-For this tutorial, a literature survey was conducted to obtain 118 taxonomic species of organisms that are commonly associated with the female reproductive tract ([Afiuni-Zadeh, S., Boylan, K.L.M., Jagtap, P.D. et al., 2018](https://doi.org/10.1038/s41598-018-29092-4)).
+For this tutorial, a literature survey was conducted to obtain 118 taxonomic species of organisms that are commonly associated with the female reproductive tract {% cite AfiuniZadeh2018 %}.
 This species list was used to generate a protein sequence FASTA database was generated using the UniProt XML Downloader tool within the Galaxy framework.
 In this tutorial, the Species FASTA database (~3.38 million sequences) has already been provided as input.
 However, if you have your own list of species of interest as a tabular file (`Your_Species_tabular.tabular`), steps to generate a FASTA file from a tabular file are included:

 ## Download Species Protein Sequences using UniProt XML downloader with **UniProt**